 Michał Matuszewski is a film curator, researcher, author, and an exhibitor based in Warsaw, Poland.
-He received a grant for a video essay called “Animal gaze” It is a research-led, found footage film project in which visual tools are used to tell the history of cinema from a non-human perspective.
-Using archived footage—from the beginning of cinema to contemporary avant-garde and blockbusters—he will analyze animal representation in film history and look for hidden moments in which the animal gazes.
+He received a grant for a video essay titled “Animal Gaze,” which is a research-led, found-footage film project in which visual tools are used to tell the history of cinema from a non-human perspective.
+Using archived footage—from the beginning of cinema to contemporary avant-garde and blockbusters—Michał set out to analyze animal representation in film history and look for hidden moments in which the animal gazes.
 He writes:

-My project will be one of the firsts found footage video essay on animal representation, and one of the few existing experimental documentaries exploring non-anthropocentric film language.
+My project will be one of the first found-footage video essays on animal representation, and one of the few existing experimental documentaries exploring non-anthropocentric film language.
 It will fill the gap between academic discourse and film in the field of animal studies.
 It could change the way how people look at animals in film and visual culture.
-As visual culture shapes out relations to Nature, it has potential to change how human and non-human relationships look like.
+As visual culture shapes our relations to Nature, it has potential to change what human and non-human relationships look like.

 Directly affected by the COVID-19 pandemic, Michał adapted to the online world and produced a series of mini visual essays, which serve as trailers for “Animal Gaze,” the first of which focuses on animals gazing in educational footage from the 1940s.
 Each trailer focuses on different aspects of animal representation and inter-species interactions.
 You can view the official trailer for “Animal Gaze” and the visual essay “Up to Something” here.
 Michał is a member of the Essay Film Studio and Film School in Łódź and in 2022, Michał’s film essay project “Re-membering Topsy” was shown at the National Museum in Warsaw.